TheLeopard65

 ntds.dit ntds.jfm

-• The tester then used pypykatz to parse them and get the ntlm hash of Administrator.
+• I then used pypykatz to parse them and get the NTLM hash of Administrator.

 $ pypykatz parser ntds Active\ Directory/ntds.dit registry/SYSTEM